 You don’t need to break the bank to play Apex, but there are a few requirements to take into consideration.
 If you’re running an AMD Phenom processor, for example, you might have to upgrade your CPU.
 Most desktop processors and GPUs made in the last few years should work fine.
 If you’re having consistent freeze issues or loading problems, check that all your components meet the minimum requirements and consider upgrading those that don’t.

 If you’ve met all of Apex’s minimum requirements and you’re still scratching your head as to why you’re unable to enter the game, there are a few tweaks you can make to your system that could help solve the issue.

 Keeping your video drivers up to date is crucial when playing any game.
 Apex in particular has had driver-related issues with both AMD and Nvidia before.
 Keeping your drives up to date will help minimize these issues.
 Install the ones that are correct for your hardware and see if they solve the issue.

 On the flip side, if you recently updated your drivers to the most recent version and you’ve had issues with Apex since then, rolling back to the previous version of the driver is advised.
 You can do this through either your GPU maker’s website or their software hub, which will likely have been installed when you first installed your drivers.

 Disable Freesync, G-Sync, and others

 Some video cards have sync options that could cause issues with Apex when paired with the game’s own Vertical Sync.
-Disabling this feature may solve freezing and crashing.
+Disabling features like Freesync and G-Sync may solve freezing and crashing.
 Try disabling one at a time to see if there’s a noticeable effect.